tzyhpcom/CNN-Traffic-Sign-Classifier/writeup.md

 I choose Lenet, because it is excellent for mnist dataset.

 * What were some problems with the initial architecture?
-With lenet I only get about 0.7 on test dataset.
+With lenet I only get about 0.7 on test dataset, but above 0.9 on train data.
+I think Lenet is easily overfitting without dropout and L2 norm.

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
 Add more Convolution layer，especially 1 by 1 layer, and reduce full connection layer size to 1 and reduce it's number of neuron.
 Use max pooling and dropout to avoid overfitting.